 Your old passport and the copy of the receipt will be given back to you.
 It may take 4-6 weeks for the new passport to be released from the appointment date according to them.
 Make sure not to lose the receipt because you need it to collect your new passport including your old passport.
-While waiting, you can regularly check the link below to see if your new passport is available for release :
+While waiting, you can regularly check this link to see if your new passport is available for release.

 Most noteworthy, once your passport is available for release, bring your receipt and your Emirates ID or old passport to claim.

 UPDATE : Finally, my passport was available for release on July 9, 2017.
 It only took 17 days to be released.
 Awesome! 😀

 Consulate General of the Philippines

 P.O.
 Box 94778

 Website : http://www.dubaipcg.dfa.gov.ph/